Mendor/dockit/README.md

 If you need to provide the other shell except bash for the specific user, edit ``Dockerfile``.

 Unfortunately, the option ``--ephemeral`` to run self-destructing containers has been removed from Docker, so you need to use ``graveyard.sh`` script to delete the containers left from the previous sessions.
 May be added to the ``crontab`` file to apply cleaning on schedule.

+To change the software list provided with the every container edit ``/etc/Dockerfile.source`` file.

 ## Does it work?